Righteousness

 Misconceptions about righteousness

-Some people think that you need to keep every law to be righteous, however Paul address this issue:
+Some people think that you need to keep every law to be righteous, however Paul addresses this issue:

 If righteousness comes through the law, then Christ died in vain. -- Galatians 2:21 (NKJV)